One-Eyed Giants Fachan Were As Dangerous As Polyphemus And The Cyclops

 Ellen Lloyd - AncientPages.com - Legends about giants can be found all over the world.
 Some of these enormous beings were said to resemble humans, but there were also giants who had an unusual appearance, like for example those with one eye in the middle of the forehead.
 The most well-known one-eyed giants were the Greek Cyclops who were described as builders, blacksmiths, and craftsmen.

-This first race of Cyclops – Brontes (thunderer), Sterops (lightener) and Arges (thunderbolt) - were the first generation of Greek giants.
-They were monstrous children of Gaia, Mother Earth and Uranus (Ouranos) means ‘sky’.
+This first race of Cyclops – Brontes (thunderer), Sterops (lightener), and Arges (thunderbolt) - were the first generation of Greek giants.
+They were monstrous children of Gaia, Mother Earth, and Uranus (Ouranos), which means ‘sky’.

-Each of them, as well as their future descendants, such as Polyphemus, intriguing, but at the same time horrible creature mentioned in Homer's Odyssey had only a single blazing eye, which was located directly in the middle of the forehead.
+Each of them, as well as their future descendants, such as Polyphemus, was intriguing.
+At the same time, the horrible creature mentioned in Homer's Odyssey had only a single blazing eye, which was located directly in the middle of the forehead.

 Most people interested in mythology are familiar with what happened when Odysseus encountered the one-eyed Polyphemus on his return from Troy.
 To escape from the cave where Polyphemus lived, the Greek hero had to be cunning and fool the monstrous one-eyed giant.

-There are also other one-eyed giants who are far from as famous as Polyphemus.
-Known as Fachan, they are described as Scottish monsters, in Popular Tales of the West Highlands written by John Francis Campbell (1821 – 1885).
+Other one-eyed giants are far from as famous as Polyphemus.
+Known as Fachan, they are described as Scottish monsters in Popular Tales of the West Highlands written by John Francis Campbell (1821 – 1885).

-Campbell, who traveled extensively throughout the Scottish Highlands was an expert on Celtic folklore and his stories are very interesting.
+Campbell, who traveled extensively throughout the Scottish Highlands, was an expert on Celtic folklore; his stories are very interesting.

 Famhairan are little more than very strong men, but some have only one eye like the Cyclops.
 Their world is generally, but not always, under ground; it has castles, and parks, and pasture, and all that is to be found above the earth.
 Gold, and silver, and copper, abound in the giant's land; jewels are seldom mentioned, but cattle, and horses, and spoil of dresses, and arms, and armour, combs, and basins, apples, shields, bows, spears, and horses, are all to be gained by a fight with the giants.”

-The Fachan are different than other Celtic giants.
-Like most giants, they are described as very ugly, but they have also thick fur and only one eye and one leg.
-Being so repulsive they are jealous of beautiful creatures.
+The Fachan are different from other Celtic giants.
+Like most giants, they are described as very ugly, but they also have thick fur and only one eye and one leg.
+Being so repulsive, they are jealous of beautiful creatures.

 Fachan are Celtic one-eyed giants.
-Credit: Animal Theory
+Credit: Adobe Stock - Dominick

 In Encyclopedia of Giants and Humanoids in Myth, Legend and Folklore, Theresa Bane writes the Fachan “dress in a girdle of deer skin with a mantle of blue feathers as they are jealous of fairies capable of flight.
 Some folklore claims the Fachan are so physically repulsive that seeing one may induce a heart attack.”